mbaxendale22/SEI-Project-4/README.md

 ## Featured Code Snippet
-The ability to mark an expense as 'shared' and have that expense split evenly amongst members of the household and included in a separate household table was my main MVP goal for the project.
+The ability to mark an expense as 'shared' and have that expense split evenly amongst members of the household and included in a separate household table was the main MVP goal for the project.
 The following code snippet is the view that handles this
 functionality:

 ```python